jefferislab/NBLAST_on-the-fly/README.md

 runGitHub("jefferislab/NBLAST_on-the-fly")
 ```
 ## Setting up a server
-If you want to set up a server of your own, besides R and and the packages already mentioned you will need to instally shiny server.
+If you want to set up a server of your own, perhaps to provide access to a new dataset, besides R and and the packages already mentioned you will need to instally shiny server.
 There is a free, open source shiny server edition.
 Detailed instructions for different linux platforms are here:

 http://www.rstudio.com/products/shiny/download-server/